 Yoga For All Beings is open 15 minutes before each class time.
 For security and to keep our schedule running smoothly and our students out on time, we lock the door at the start of each class.
 Please do your best to be on time so that you don’t get locked out.
 Our classes are 60 to 75 minutes long depending on the class.
 We try to keep our class schedule as consistent as possible and we will always have the most up to date and current schedule online.
 Take a peak at our class schedule here.

-Welcome!
-Yoga For All Beings is a new Chicago yoga studio in West Town on the northwest corner of Grand Ave and Hoyne Ave.
-Yoga For All Beings offers a variety of yoga classes including vinyasa levels 1-3, power vinyasa, vinyin (vinyasa + yin yoga), beginners yoga and hiphop power yoga (it’s a yoga class!).
-All of our teachers at Yoga For All Beings are friendly, certified yoga instructors who will safely lead you through a well-balanced practice.
+All of our teachers at Yoga For All Beings are down to earth, friendly, certified and experienced yoga instructors who will safely lead you through a well-balanced practice.
 Yoga For All Beings is a judgment-free zone.
 We welcome you to our yoga studio with open arms, happy hearts and big smiles.
-Come and let your light shine at Yoga For All Beings!
+Meet your YFAB teachers here!

 Our Chicago Yoga Studio

 Our studio door is open 15 minutes before every class.
 There is no buzzer system outside so just come on up when you’re here.
 We are on the 3rd floor and, yes, stairs are the only option- we like to think of that as a part of your warm up before class. ☺